Speak with our concierge team. Our team of golf and hospitality experts will be able to answer any questions your may have.

 — Legends Tour (@euLegendsTour) July 25, 2021

-In top spot is Welshman and three-time European Tour winner Stephen Dodd after an impressive 2021, winning a life-changing maiden Senior Major Championship at The Senior Open presented by Rolex at Sunningdale Golf Club.
+In top spot is Welshman and three-time DP World Tour winner Stephen Dodd after an impressive 2021, winning a life-changing maiden Senior Major Championship at The Senior Open Presented by Rolex at Sunningdale Golf Club.
 This was the 55-year old’s fourth victory since turning the age of 50 after winning the Senior Italian Open presented by Villaverde Resort in 2016, the Farmfoods European Senior Masters in 2017 and the WINSTONgolf Senior Open in 2018.
 Dodd currently sits on 1,830 points after competing in six competitions in 2021.

 Dodd will be looking to replicate his previous success and carry the momentum going into the final event of the season before the exciting 2022 Legends Tour season tee’s off in May.